jagerman/loki-multi-sn/README.md

 Enable and start your service node cluster using the number you chose above (I'll continue using 42 as an example):

-    sudo loki-multi-sn-create 42
+    sudo oxen-multi-sn-create 42

 This will set up basic configurations for the service node components, and enable and start these
 services:

-    loki-node@42.service
+    oxen-node@42.service
     loki-storage-server@42.service
     lokinet-router@42.service

 If you want to control just one service, you use these templated names to manage the services.
-For example, to stop just this lokid:
+For example, to stop just this oxend:

-    systemctl stop loki-node@42.service
+    systemctl stop oxen-node@42.service

 or to view loki-storage-server log output:

     journalctl -u loki-storage-server@42 -af

-The lokid data will be inside /var/lib/loki/node-42, the storage server data will be inside /var/lib/loki/storage-42, and the lokinet data will be inside /var/lib/lokinet/router-42.
+The oxend data will be inside /var/lib/oxen/node-42, the storage server data will be inside /var/lib/loki/storage-42, and the lokinet data will be inside /var/lib/lokinet/router-42.
-Configuration for each will be in /etc/loki/node-42.conf, /etc/loki/storage-42.conf, and /etc/loki/lokinet-router-42.ini.
+Configuration for each will be in /etc/oxen/node-42.conf, /etc/loki/storage-42.conf, and /etc/loki/lokinet-router-42.ini.

 You will most likely want one additional piece to be able to query the service node: inside your ~/.bashrc add the following:

-    for n in /etc/loki/node-*.conf; do
+    for n in /etc/oxen/node-*.conf; do
         p=${n/*node-/}
         p=${p/.conf/}
-        alias lokid-$p="lokid --config=$n"
+        alias oxend-$p="oxend --config=$n"
     done
-    lokid_all() {
+    oxend_all() {
-        for n in /etc/loki/node-*.conf; do
+        for n in /etc/oxen/node-*.conf; do
             p=${n/*node-/}
             p=${p/.conf/}
-            echo -e "\nlokid-$p:"
+            echo -e "\noxend-$p:"
-            lokid --config=$n "$@"
+            oxend --config=$n "$@"
         done
     }

-When you log out and log in again you will now have a `lokid-42` alias that invokes commands on your node 42, such as checking the status:
+When you log out and log in again you will now have a `oxend-42` alias that invokes commands on your node 42, such as checking the status:

-    $ lokid-42 status
+    $ oxend-42 status
     2019-12-29 02:22:36.107	I Loki 'Nimble Nerthus' (v6.1.0-1f61de91b)
     2019-12-29 02:22:36.107	I Generating SSL certificate
     Height: 434477/434477 (100.0%), net hash 54.78 MH/s, v6.1.0(net v13) (next fork in 10.9 days), up to date, 8(out)+11(in) connections, uptime 1d 6h 57m 4s